UsamaAyub-EE/rails-bugzilla/README.md

 * Ruby version : 2.7.2

-* System dependencies : I have used ActiveStorage for file uploads and the uploaded files are stored locally.
+* System dependencies : I have used ActiveStorage for file uploads and the uploaded files are stored on Cloudinary

 * Database creation : I have used PostgreSQL for the project.
 Run 'rails db:setup' to setup the database.